Bupivacaine (By injection)

 When This Medicine Should Not Be Used:

 This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to bupivacaine or other types of local anesthetic.
+You should not receive it if you had an allergic reaction to bupivacaine or similar medicines, or if you have severe bleeding, low blood pressure, or infection, heart rhythm problems, or an infection at the injection site.

 How to Use This Medicine:

 - Your doctor will prescribe your exact dose and tell you how the medicine will be given.
-This medicine is sometimes given through a catheter placed in your lower back for an epidural or a spinal block.
-You may also receive the injection into your rib cage, chest, or other body area.
-This medicine is injected directly into your gums for dental work.
+It is sometimes given through a catheter placed into your lower back for an epidural or a spinal block.
+You may also receive the injection into your rib cage, chest, or other body areas.
+This medicine may also be injected directly into your gums for dental work.

 - A nurse or other health provider will give you this medicine.